-The subject leader is responsible for supporting colleagues in the teaching of geography, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
-The subject leader will complete an annual action plan where they will evaluate the strengths and weaknesses in the subject and indicate areas for further improvement.
-Throughout each academic year, the subject leader must undertake monitoring of geography across the whole school.
+The geography subject leader (supported by the Humanities Hub) is responsible for supporting colleagues in the teaching of geography, for being informed about current developments in the subject and for providing a strategic lead and direction for the subject in the school.
+The Humanities Hub will complete an annual action plan where they will evaluate the strengths and weaknesses in geography and indicate areas for further improvement.
+Throughout each academic year, the subject lead (supported by the Humanities Hub) must undertake monitoring of geography across the whole school.